We’ve all bought Darijo Srna on Football Manager before, haven’t we?

 But Srna didn’t end his playing days in Ukraine.

-In a surprise move, he left Donetsk to join Serie A’s Cagliari last summer, sticking around for just one season to help them maintain their top-flight status.
+In a surprise move, he left Donetsk to join Serie A’s Cagliari in 2018, sticking around for just one season to help them maintain their top-flight status.

-Making 28 appearances for the Sardinian side as a 36-year-old, Srna spoke highly of the club when he left last month, saying: “It’s difficult to find the right words with which I could express the pride of being one of you at the end of my footballing journey, to have made true friends, met some great players and even greater fans.”
+Making 28 appearances for the Sardinian side as a 36-year-old, Srna spoke highly of the club when he left, saying: “It’s difficult to find the right words with which I could express the pride of being one of you at the end of my footballing journey, to have made true friends, met some great players and even greater fans.”